sahsushant/FunWithWordsJava/README.md

 ## 🎯 Project Overview

-This project is a creative twist on the classic Mad Libs word game, developed in Java.
+This is my very first Java project — a creative twist on the classic Mad Libs word game, developed in Java.
 It invites users to enter adjectives, nouns, and verbs, then generates a personalized story filled with unexpected and amusing moments.

 I’ve enhanced the basic tutorial version by adding: